 Dan graduated cum laude from the University of Georgia with a degree in political science and history, and developed an interest in politics while interning for House Speaker Newt Gingrich and the late Senator Paul Coverdell.
 He is a member of the American Association of Political Consultants and the American Association for Public Opinion Research.

 Dan is a passionate fan of the Georgia Bulldogs, Atlanta Braves, and Atlanta Falcons.
 He has thru-hiked the Appalachian Trail from Maine to Georgia, run two marathons, and reached the summits of Washington’s Mt.
 Rainier (14,410 feet), Mexico’s Pico de Orizaba (18,701 feet), Ecuador’s Cayambe (18,996 feet), and Tanzania’s Mt.
 Kilimanjaro (19,341 feet).
-He and his wife Caroline live in Old Town Alexandria with his wife and daughter.
+He lives in Old Town Alexandria with his wife and daughter.

 CHERYL MARTIN GLENN